-Rock Flow Dynamics released the first update in 2021 of the tNavigator software package.
+Rock Flow Dynamics released the second update in 2021 of the tNavigator software package.
 Version 21.2 is now available to users.
 Updates and improvements affected the simulator kernel, AHM and Uncertainty module, Geology and Model Designer, PVT Designer, Well and Network Designer.

 The key new features are:

 - In simulation kernel: